Nutella Cheesecake Bars are a delight to eat with a honey graham crust and a hazelnut chocolate filling, while very easy to make.

-Nutella Cheesecake Bars are the perfect way to end a long week, since they are delicious and very easy to make.
+Chocolate Hazelnut Cheesecake Bars are the perfect way to end a long week since they are delicious and very easy to make.
 Made with lots of Nutella, every bite is a party for your taste buds.
 I used Honey Graham Crackers and Nutella in my cheesecake bars, and they tasted amazing.
 The crust has a subtle honey flavor, the cheesecake filling is creamy and chocolaty.

 - They are rich and chocolaty and are a show stopper dessert.

 - Easy to find ingredients and minimum prep work and dishes to clean.

 - Perfect for brunch parties and for bigger crowds.

 - Easy to transport if you have to take them to a brunch party.

 - Can be made 1 or 2 days in advance so you don’t have to worry about a last-minute dessert.

 How to prevent cheesecake layer cracks:

 - Making sure that all the ingredients are at room temperature and well combined after mixed.

 - Avoid opening the door oven while baking the cheesecake.